 This type of drug is generally used for relieving the skeleton pain which can happen due to arthritis.
 Aspirin and paracetamol are the most common drugs in this case.
 When you take aspirin, it acts by inhibiting the synthesis of the chemical known as prostaglandins by chemical reactions which causes inflammation in the tissues and as a result the sensation of pain is felt.

 These drugs also help in reducing fever and prevent platelet coagulation.
-The anti-blood clotting action is the reason why aspirin is used for the prevention of heart attacks.
+The anti-blood-clotting action is the reason why aspirin is used for the prevention of heart attacks.

 These types of analgesic drugs are taken for medical use in prescribed doses, where they act by relieving the pain and producing sleep.
 If the dose of this analgesic drug increases then it can lead to coma, convulsion and finally result in death.

-Morphine is the most common type of narcotic analgesic used nowadays, they are also referred to as opiates since they are obtained from opium poppy.
+Morphine is the most common type of narcotic analgesic used nowadays, they are also referred to as opiates since they are obtained from the opium poppy.

 The narcotic analgesics or painkillers are mostly used for relieving postoperative pain, cardiac pain and the pain of terminal cancer.

 Analgesics are further classified depending on their mechanism of action.
 They are:

 Painkillers are the most important drugs that we use, and so we should always be careful in regard to which type of analgesics we are taking and the doses that are prescribed for it.
 One should consult a doctor before taking these drugs and not become addicted to them as this addiction can be harmful.

 For example, many people take in sleeping pills if they are suffering from insomnia, as long as the drug is taken according to the doses as prescribed by the doctor, it may be helpful but if you cross the safety limits and take in extra doses then it may lead to death.